holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/06_plotting_classics/worksheet.md

 ## Step 4 (bonus)

-Create a graph that shows the cumulative number of occurences of "Amy", "Beth", "Jo", "Meg", and "Laurie" throughout each chapter.
+Create a graph that shows the cumulative number of occurrences of "Amy", "Beth", "Jo", "Meg", and "Laurie" throughout each chapter.

 **Q:** Based on the graph, which of the sisters do you think Laurie married?